- Without an active Internet connection, the Bitcoin network would come to a halt, and transactions would be unable to be processed or transferred.

 Ways to Use Bitcoin Without the Internet

-In the event the Internet is shut down, there are alternative methods to send Bitcoin transactions.
+In the event the Internet is shut down, there are alternative ways to send cryptocurrency transactions safely.
 The most probable ways to use Bitcoin without the Internet are using radio, satellite, and SMS.

 - Radio.
 In 2019, two Bitcoin developers exchanged BTC across a distance of 4000km using radio waves and Bitcoin’s layer 2 Lightning Network.
 The transaction was sent from Rodolfo Novak, Co-Founder of CoinKite who was situated in Toronto, to Elaine Ou, a Bloomberg columnist who was based in San Francisco.
 Although labor intensive, Bitcoin can be sent and received using a meshed radio network to anyone that has an applicable antenna.